llingg/docs-opmanual_autolab/book/robotarium/30_localization_system/30_localization_system.md

 Watchtowers enable the actual Duckietown city to sense what is going on in its roads.

-Note: Watchtowers are an experimental feature of Duckietown, which are currently only used in Robotariums.
+Note: Watchtowers are an experimental feature of Duckietown, which are currently only used in Autolabs.

 * [](#localization-watchtower-overview): What are watchtowers, and what is their use?
 * [](#localization-watchtower-hardware): How to assemble watchtowers.